dpohanlon/jax-autovec-bench/README.md

   <img width="576" height="384" src="plots/jax-test.png">
 </p>

-Here NumPy has a natural disadvantage of not being able to make use of all four CPU cores.
+Here NumPy has a natural disadvantage of not being able to make use of (here) all four CPU cores.
 For this section of code at least, auto-vectorised Jax is able to replicate the performance of the more fiddly manually-vectorised code.